A beautifully set table with three appetizing meals served on white dishware and a linen tablecloth at an upscale restaurant.

 For some of the best pizza in Hamilton, look no further than MaiPai.
 Serving delicious Detroit-style pizza alongside classic tiki cocktails, this restaurant offers bold and innovative flavours.

-Catch up with MaiPai on Instagram and be sure to make reservations in advance as this is a popular spot.
+Visit MaiPai on Instagram, and be sure to make reservations in advance, as this is a popular spot.

 Location: 631 Barton Street East, Hamilton